 However, if you decide to shoot at a slower shutter speed, you can get amazing photos too.
 For this, you can start from 1/30.

-The aperture regulates the amount of light hitting the sensor of the camera and the depth of field in every photo.
+The aperture regulates the amount of light hitting the sensor of a video camera for sports and the depth of field in every photo.
 If you want to take a soccer action shot of one layer, it’s better to use f/2.8 as it separates the player from the rest of the team and surrounding stadium.

 If you are photographing a few players and want them all to look sharp in one shot, use a smaller aperture (a larger number of f).